 - All the major plant groups (divisions) also appear out of nowhere; mosses, ferns, horsetails, cycads, ginkgos, conifers, gnetophytes, monocots and so on.
 There is no gradual evolutionary progression leading up to these forms.

 - The all-determining timescale depends on the assumption that the speed of light has always been what it is now (the prime assumption, whether we are considering stellar distances or radioisotope decay).
 In geology this can be tested against the direct evidence of what is being dated.
 It fails such tests.
-The processes recorded in geological strata indicate rates of activity more than 20,000 times faster than those extraneously imputed by radioisotope dating (see How old is the Earth?).
+The processes recorded in geological strata indicate rates more than 20,000 times faster than those extraneously imputed by radioisotope dating (see How old is the Earth?).

 There are also fundamental problems of a biological nature, not dealt with here.
 Evolution in the genome discusses, in a simple way, some of the genetic mechanisms underlying evolutionary change.